What is a Socket?

 Datagram Sockets: Delivery in a networked environment is not guaranteed.
 They're connectionless because you don't need to have an open connection as in Stream Sockets - you build a packet with the destination information and send it out.
 They use UDP (User Datagram Protocol).

-Raw Sockets: provides users access to the underlying communication protocols which support socket abstractions.
+Raw Sockets: These provide users access to the underlying communication protocols, which support socket abstractions.
 These sockets are normally datagram oriented, though their exact characteristics are dependent on the interface provided by the protocol.
-Raw sockets are not intended for the general user; they have been provided mainly for those interested in developing new communication protocols, or for gaining access to some of the more esoteric facilities of an existing protocol.
+Raw sockets are not intended for the general user; they have been provided mainly for those interested in developing new communication protocols, or for gaining access to some of the more cryptic facilities of an existing protocol.

 What is Next?

-In next few chapters I will make a background to write our Server and Client examples using socket.
-If you directly want to jump to see how to write a client and server then you can do but it is not recommended.
-I would strongly suggest to complete these few chapters to make your base and then start doing programming.
+The next few chapters are meant to strengthen your basics and prepare a foundation before you can write Server and Client programs using socket.
+If you directly want to jump to see how to write a client and server program, then you can do so but it is not recommended.
+It is strongly recommended that you go step by step and complete these initial few chapters to make your base before moving on to do programming.